badtuxx/DescomplicandoKubernetes/day-2/DescomplicandoKubernetes-Day2.md

 # Principais Comandos

-A figura a seguir mostra a estrutura dos principais comandos do kubectl.
+A figura a seguir mostra a estrutura dos principais comandos do ``kubectl``.

 | ![Principais Comandos](../images/kubernetes_commands.png) |
 |:---------------------------------------------------------------------------------------------:|